 Mastopexy (Breast Lift) Surgery

-Dr. Konrat operates in Brisbane, Gold Coast and Sydney.
+Dr. Konrat operates in Brisbane and Sydney.

 Mastopexy (Breast Lift) Surgery

-Age, pregnancy, breastfeeding and weight changes can all lead to loss of volume and loss of integrity in the skin of the breasts resulting in breasts that appear empty, and that sit lower on the chest than desired.
+Age, pregnancy, breastfeeding and weight changes can all lead to loss of volume and loss of integrity in the skin of the breasts resulting in breasts that appear empty, and that sit lower on the chest than wanted.

 Your consultation with Dr Konrat is designed to provide you with detailed information about the options and alternatives possible, and the risks and complications of surgery.
 Dr Konrat uses her experience to give appropriate recommendations for your individual circumstances.
 Her focus is always to achieve the most natural result possible.